boschresearch/blech-doc/website/content/en/docs/user-manual/declarations.md

 This is the reason why external constants cannot be used for constant expression evaluation in Blech -- their value is unknown at compile time.
 While you can, for example, use a Blech constant to parametrise an array length, you cannot do so using an external constant.

-The `binding` annotation attribute may contain any expression that can be evaluated in C.
+The `binding` annotation attribute may contain any string which is a valid right hand side of a C macro.

-By design the Blech compiler generates C code that links with other C code but at no point in time does the Blech compiler "look into" C header or implementation files, nor does it try to evaluate any C-bindings.
+By design, the Blech compiler generates C code that links with other C code but at no point in time does the Blech compiler "look into" C header or implementation files, nor does it try to evaluate any C-bindings.

 ### Local external variables